Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/searching/search-overlay-pane.md

 ## Handling Results

-The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[ViewSearch](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.ViewSearch) event fires whenever a search is made using [SearchOverlayPane](xref:@ActiproUIRoot.Controls.SyntaxEditor.Primitives.SearchOverlayPane).
+The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[ViewSearch](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.ViewSearch) event is raised whenever a search is made using [SearchOverlayPane](xref:@ActiproUIRoot.Controls.SyntaxEditor.Primitives.SearchOverlayPane).
 The event arguments pass along the search options and the result set.
-That information can then be presented to the user in a `Find Results` tool window for example.
+That information can then be presented to the user in a **Find Results** tool window for example.

 ## Search Result Highlights